Bacchus Residents

 Ferrets belong to the family Mustelidae and are in the same genus as weasels; Mustela.
 They're an inquisitive, intelligent, and mischievous carnivore who can form incredibly strong bonds with their humans.
 Previously, they've been used for hunting animals such as rabbits, but they're becoming increasingly popular pets.

 They're a crepuscular mustelid who can sleep up to 20 hours a day!
-They do make up for it when they're awake, ferrets are notoriously cheeky and require lots of space and free-roam time.
+Though, they do make up for it when they're awake; ferrets are notoriously cheeky and require lots of space and free-roam time.

 Fun fact: